-Making decisions - Younger Persons 16 - 18 (See paragraph 34)
+Making decisions - Younger Persons Under 18 (See also paragraph 53)

-A younger person aged between 16 -18 year should not routinely require or have access to most treatments delivered in the aesthetics sector.
-However, in exceptional circumstances, if you are treating a patient/member of the public aged between 16-18, you must be confident and assured that the person will gain physical benefit from the treatment and it will not have a detrimental impact on physical, psychological or emotional wellbeing.
-Cooling off guidance must be adhered to.
+A younger person aged under 18 years should not require or have access to most cosmetic treatments delivered in the aesthetics sector.
+However, in exceptional circumstances, if you are treating a patient/member of the public aged under 18, you must be confident and assured that the person presents with a genuine medically diagnosed and determined condition and will gain physical benefit from the treatment and it will not have a detrimental impact on physical, psychological or emotional wellbeing.